PHTN1300:Principles of Light Sources and Lasers

 These midterm tests primarily evaluate fundamental concepts of light emission and lasers. (e.g. expect questions of the nature "solve for xxxx given parameters yyyy").
 Questions pertaining to knowledge gained during lab assignments will also be incorporated into the tests (e.g. calculating wavelengths using a spectroscope, calculating energies of levels and transitions, etc).

-One Hour, in class, worth 12.5%.
+Fifty minutes, in class, worth 12.5%.
 Covering some review material (atomic emission, spectroscopy, Chapters 1, 2, and 3 of FLL) as well as semiconductors and thermal energy (e.g. junction temperature and bandgap/peak wavelength calculations from lab 1), basics of laser diodes from lab #2 (including slope efficiency and threshold)and basic laser concepts of gain and loss (including formulating a threshold gain equation and basic numerical solutions of threshold gain and reflectivity) including prelab #3.

 Review held in class prior to the test